Nazmul1011/Nazmul1011/README.md

 - 👋 Hi, I’m @Nazmul1011
 - 👀 I’m interested in web development and software development.
-- 🌱 I’m currently learning HTML,CSS and JS.
+- 🌱 I’m currently learning DSA with java.
 - 💞️ I’m looking to collaborate on opwn source poroject .
 - 📫 How to reach me ...
 Email:nazmulhasan478900@gmail.com